W7k-J/W7k-J.github.io/_posts/2023-01-06-BIMSmith-Winter2022.md

 <!--excerpt-->

+Ok, I won again this year ;)

-Please find my submission for BIM Smith Holiday Revit Family Competition.
+You may find my submission for BIM Smith Holiday Revit Family Competition below.
 It is an important event because there are no other Revit modeling competitions out there!

 And competitions are important!